Why Japan is the Greatest Country in the World

 Once you’ve stepped off the airplane and landed in Japan, it won’t take long for you to come across one of the country’s abundant vending machines.
 They can be found everywhere and sell more than just pop.
 Want a warm tea with milk?
 How about an ice-cold coffee in a can?
 If you're lucky, you can even get beer and sake from these vending machines too.
 While most sell various hot and cold drinks, there are rumors of a vending machine that showcases Japan's fetish side.
 We couldn’t find it but, if we had, we would have been able to buy worn women's panties.

 The arcades in Japan are part of a lifestyle for many Japanese men.
 Instead of heading to the bar after a long day’s work, you can find them in front of an arcade machine where they’ll sit in their suits for a few hours before catching the train home.
-I had a great time trying out the weird games and an intro to Tokyo’s arcades can be found here.

 There is no messing around when it comes to the service industry in Japan.
 Whether you're ordering a hamburger at McDonald's or sashimi at a fancy sushi bar, you will be taken care of with the utmost respect.
 If there isn't already a button to call your server over for more soy sauce, there will be a waiter/waitress standing tall and sharp, staring straight ahead, waiting to attend to a patron’s command.